 Intentional degradation of the performance capabilities of the NAVSTAR satellite system for civilian use by the U.S. military, accomplished by artificially creating a significant clock error in the satellites.

-Location determination when the receiver’s antenna is presumed to be stationary in the earth.
-This allows the use of various averaging techiques that improve the accuracy by factors of over 1000.
+Location determination when the receiver’s antenna is presumed to be stationary on the Earth.
+This allows the use of various averaging techniques that improve the accuracy by factors of over 1000.

 Universal Coordinated Time, formerly GMT or Greenwich Mean Time.